 - a.
 Upon appointment, the supervisor shall provide the Employee with their Position Description (PD).
-The Employee PD prescribes the work to be performed with an overview of the duties and responsibilities.
+TheEmployee PD prescribes the work to be performed with an overview of the duties and responsibilities.
 Employees may, from time to time, be required to perform duties other than those reflected as principal duties of the PD.
-Consequently, each PD contains the statement, "perform other duties as assigned." - 1.
-The term "other duties as assigned" as part of the PD is defined to mean reasonably related duties to the position and should be of the same level and classification that the employee is currently graded.
-This does not preclude the agency from assigning additional, though unrelated, duties.
+Consequently, each PD contains the statement, "perform other duties as assigned."
+At no point shall a supervisor amend and/or change an employee's PD. - 1.
+The term "other duties as assigned" as part of the PD is defined to mean duties outside of the ones specifically listed in an employee's PD that the Agency or supervisor deems necessary to complete and the employee is qualified to carry out.
+If any "other duties" should be assigned with such frequency as to become "regularly assigned" and they meet the definition of major duties, then the agency should notify NGB so that the position description can be reviewed for revision.
 If unrelated duties are assigned on a routine basis, the position should be amended to include such duties.
-Work assignments shall not be in violation of prohibited personnel practices nor any relevant law, rule, regulation, or this CBA that would create unnecessary hardships, potential health hazards, or discrimination against any employee or group of Employees.

-2. It is acknowledged that there are vacancies that exist from time to time that are not or cannot be filled.
+Work assignments shall not be in violation of prohibited personnel practices, any relevant law, rule, regulation, or this CBA, nor should they create unnecessary hardships, potential health hazards, or discrimination against any employee or group of Employees.
+Major duties are those that represent the primary reason for the position's existence, and which govern the qualification requirements.
+Typically, they occupy most of the employee's time. - 2.
+It is acknowledged that there are vacancies that exist from time to time that are not or cannot be filled.
 The agency shall determine which, if any, duties of these vacant positions it desires to assign to Employees and shall determine which Employees are qualified to perform them.
 The Employer, when assigning these duties, shall make every effort to distribute the duties among those Employees capable of performing the duties in an effort to not over burden any single employee.